 flavours of the world: MM Factory to Open

 Mercato Metropolitano (MM) is coming to Elephant Park.
-The MM Factory will open in summer, on Walworth Square and Sayer Street, and will be the first of its kind.
+The MM Factory will open later this year, on Walworth Square and Sayer Street, and will be the first of its kind.
 It will offer the local community a unique and sustainable dining experience, as well as being a supportive social hub centred on a love of food.

 In addition to its signature mix of micro-restaurants and high-quality sustainable food concepts from around the globe, the MM Factory in Elephant Park will mill selected heritage and organic grains on site.
 It will then use these to create nutritious bakery, patisserie and pasta products.